How Data Sharding Works in a Distributed SQL Database

 Why Shard a Database?

-Business applications that rely on monolithic RDBMS hit bottlenecks as they grow.
-With limited CPU, storage capacity and memory, database performance is bound to suffer.
-Query performance and routine maintenance of an unsharded database becomes extremely slow.
+Business applications that rely on a monolithic RDBMS hit bottlenecks as they grow.
+With limited CPU, storage capacity, and memory, query throughput and response times are bound to suffer.
 When it comes to adding resources to support database operations, vertical scaling (aka scaling up) has its own set of limits and eventually reaches a point of diminishing returns.

 On the other hand, horizontally partitioning a table means more compute capacity to serve incoming queries, and therefore you end up with faster query response times and index builds.
-By continuously balancing the load and data set over additional nodes, sharding also allows easy expansion to accommodate more capacity.
+By continuously balancing the load and data set over additional nodes, sharding also enables usage of additional capacity.
 Moreover, a network of smaller, cheaper servers may be more cost effective in the long term than maintaining one big server.